-Aside from banning the importation of live pigs, the DA has banned pork products — including pork meat and semen — from the following countries: Belgium, Bulgaria, China, Czech Republic, Hungary, Latvia, Moldova, Poland, Romania, Russia, South Africa, Ukraine, Zambia, Mongolia, Vietnam, Cambodia, Hong Kong, and North Korea.
+Aside from banning the importation of live pigs, the DA has banned pork products — including pork meat and substances coming from pork– from the following countries: Belgium, Bulgaria, China, Czech Republic, Hungary, Latvia, Moldova, Poland, Romania, Russia, South Africa, Ukraine, Zambia, Mongolia, Vietnam, Cambodia, Hong Kong, and North Korea.

 According to Piñol, there is a need to identify pathways that could spread the ASF virus into the Philippines.
 These include courier services, which may not be as strict or regulated as we would like them to be, especially when it comes to transporting products like canned meat.